mwmayerle/new_phax_machine/README.md

 Managers may only search for faxes within their organization.
 Managers may search by fax number, user, or a combination of both.
 Please note that when viewing received faxes in fax logs, if a fax number has multiple users linked to it, it will only show up once in the fax logs, not once for each user linked to the number.

 For example the following users are linked to the fax number with an 847 area code:
-- harvey.birdman@sebben&sebben.com
+- harvey.birdman@sebbenandsebben.com
 - bob.loblaw@greatplainsllc.com

-The 847 number received a fax on September 30th, 2018.
+The 847 number received a fax on September 30th, 2018 (fax at the top of the logs).
 The received fax shows up only once in the fax logs.
-If the manager searches individually by each of the three users shown above, it will show up once for each user.
+If the manager searches individually by each of the two users shown above, it will show up once for each user.

 #### As a User
 Users may only search for their own faxes by indivual fax number or all of the fax numbers they're linked to.
 If a user is unlinked from a fax number, they will be unable to search for that previous fax number.